Kings Canyon Tours & Hikes

-The canyon has enchanted people for millions of years, some parts of the gorge are in fact sacred Aboriginal sites.
+The canyon has enchanted people for thousands of years, some parts of the gorge are in fact sacred Aboriginal sites.

 There are two popular canyon hikes at Kings Canyon: The 6 km Kings Canyon Rim Walk and the 2.6 km Kings Creek Walk tracing the bottom of the gorge.
 During the summer months you can also hike the South Wall Return.

 The Rim Walk begins with a challenging 500-step climb.
 But it’s worth every step.
 Upon reaching the summit, you will marvel at the breathtaking views of Watarrka National Park and into the canyon itself before descending into the green oasis of the "Garden of Eden."

 At sunrise and sunset (the time most walks take place), the colours of the canyon are ever changing.
 The Rim Walk is a strenuous walk, meaning people who are in good health, lead an active life, play sports or walk on a regular basis will be more than able to complete the walk in around 3.5 hours.

 Alternatively, you may wish to explore the canyon floor, an easier shady walk that follows a trail between the two sheer walls of the canyon.